VDBBjorn/bjorn-to-code/src/content/home.md

 githubCalendar: 'vdbbjorn'
 ---

-Personal blog where I share insights, opinions and experiences on software development, with a strong focus on .NET and Azure.
+Hi, I'm Bjorn!
+Every week, I share practical insights, hands-on experiences and thoughtful opinions on software development with a strong focus on .NET and Azure.